ni/niveristand-custom-device-handbook/docs/Custom_Device_Tips_and_Tricks.md

 ![](images/Custom_Device_Dynamic_Button_Framework.JPG)<br />
 **Custom Device Dynamic Button Framework**

-•	Type_Enum
+•	**Type_Enum**<br />
-o	Action runs the VI silently in the background, i.e. carry out a pre-configured task and exit o	Dialog o	Page o	Notification send a notification to the currently loaded page and pass the unique button ID o	Separator add a visual separator to the toolbar
+•	Action runs the VI silently in the background, i.e. carry out a pre-configured task and exit<br />
+•	Dialog<br />
+•	Page<br />
+•	Notification send a notification to the currently loaded page and pass the unique button ID<br />
+•	Separator add a visual separator to the toolbar<br />

 In the custom device LabVIEW Project, you’ll find Custom Device API.lvlib » Utility » NI VeriStand – Enable Dynamic Button and Disable Dynamic Button.vi to enable/disable the button based on the unique button ID.